On the impact of the supernova subsamples in reducing the Hubble tension: Conclusions

 (vi) Our findings suggest that the $H_{0}$ and $M_{B}$ uncertainties commonly reported in the literature may themselves be underestimated, as they do not account for the additional dispersion effect in both parameters distributions arising from different underlying SN subpopulations, as clearly illustrated in Figure \ref{fig:mix}.
 Considering the lower uncertainty obtained when treating the subpopulations independently as the true uncertainty of the full SN sample $H_{0}$ estimate (Table \ref{tab:parameters}), we obtain $H_{0} = 73.781 \pm 2.166$ km s$^{-1}$ Mpc$^{-1}$.
-Under this assumption, the tension with the \cite{Planck_2018} measurement would decrease from approximately $5.87\sigma$ to about $2.53\sigma$ (see Figure \ref{fig:tensions}).
+Under this simplistic assumption, the tension with the \cite{Planck_2018} measurement would decrease from approximately $5.87\sigma$ to about $2.53\sigma$ (see Figure \ref{fig:tensions}), illustrating how sensitive the inferred tension is to the $H_{0}$ uncertainty, which itself seems to be underestimated.

-(vii) The mass step seems to be consistent with 0 for both stretch subpopulations (see Tables \ref{tab:sne_bins2}, \ref{tab:sne_lowhigh2}, \ref{table:sne_bins_2}, \ref{table:clusters2} and Figure \ref{fig:mass-step}).
+(vii) The mass step seems to be consistent with 0 for both stretch subpopulations (see Tables \ref{tab:sne_bins2}, \ref{tab:sne_lowhigh2}, \ref{table:sne_bins_2} and Figure \ref{fig:mass-step_difpop}).
 This result, allied to the different $M_{B}$ and underlying $R_{V}$ found for both SN supopulations , suggests that this effect may arise from an over-correction of more than one subpopulation with different properties occurring in different environments, in an attempt to account for their intrinsic absolute magnitude and total-to-selective coefficients rather than treating the subpopulations separately, as suggested in Section \ref{sub:mass-step-origin}.

 To conclude, we place into perspective the tension between the late-time measurements of $H_{0}$ obtained in this work and the early-time estimate of $H_{0}$ = 67.4 $\pm$ 0.5 km s$^{-1}$ Mpc$^{-1}$ from \cite{Planck_2018}, as shown in Figure \ref{fig:tensions}, alongside the tension between the latter and the late-time measurement of $H_{0}$ = 73.04 $\pm$ 1.04 km s$^{-1}$ Mpc$^{-1}$ reported by \cite{Riess_2022}.
 In this work, we find $H_{0}$ = 71.25 $\pm$ 1.59 km s$^{-1}$ Mpc$^{-1}$ using SNe from the high-stretch bin (presumably representing the younger SN subpopulation), and $H_{0}$ = 75.27 $\pm$ 1.18 km s$^{-1}$ Mpc$^{-1}$ using SNe from the low-stretch bin (presumably representing the older SN subpopulation).
 We can see a reduction of the tension between the late-time and early-time measurements in Figure \ref{fig:tensions}, when only using SNe from the bin with higher stretch (2.52 $\sigma$) in relation to the value estimated using all the SNe from the full sample \citep[4.81 $\sigma$;][]{Riess_2022}.
 From this Figure and also comparing all the results from our work, it even seems that the full sample $H_{0}$ and $M_{B}$ estimations might result from the simultaneous contribution of the underlying old and younger SNe subpopulations characterized by a lower and higher values of $x_{1}$ respectively.
 Our estimation of $H_{0}$ = 73.78 $\pm$ 2.17 km s$^{-1}$ Mpc$^{-1}$ obtained using the full sample of SNe and accounting for uncertainties by treating the two subpopulations of stretch independently is also shown in Figure \ref{fig:tensions}, reducing the tension to a discrepancy of 2.86 $\sigma$.